Push ‘On’ for cool air. That’s it.

 If the condenser is the heart of a portable AC, the battery is undoubtfully the bloodstream.

-Battery capacity is 35Ah or 840Wh.
+The battery capacity is 35Ah or 840Wh.
 The previous model used a 43 Ah or 477 Wh battery.

 Zero Breeze Mark II has battery has +76% capacity compared to Mark I battery.